 You will work yourself into appreciation!

-No donuts or jeans passes can replicate the level appreciation you will receive by true and honest service.
+No donuts or jeans passes can replicate the level of appreciation you will receive for true and honest service.
 Teacher appreciation is more than just one week – it’s a two-way street that you can drive every day.

 I've worked in elementary schools.
 I've worked on construction sites.
 I've worked with lawyers, doctors and transplant surgeons.
 The hardest working, the most underappreciated & underpaid folks I've ever worked with, are teachers.#TeacherAppreciationWeek #SupportTeachers— Ron Asher (@rmasher2) April 30, 2018